 - The owner, or authorized manager; and

 - A person authorized to act for or on behalf of the owner for purposes of receiving service or process, notices and demands.

-An unfortunate reality of recent times is that many parcels of real estate, including rental properties, are falling into foreclosure.
-When a landlord is served with a foreclosure complaint, he must notify the tenant (and any third party that is regularly paying rent for the tenant), in writing, that the foreclosure action has been filed.
-If the landlord is attempting to lease the apartment, he must also disclose the pending foreclosure action prior to the lease signing.
+Unfortunately, sometimes a landlord falls behind on their mortgage and a rental unit may be subject to foreclosure.
+When a landlord is served with a foreclosure complaint, the landlord must notify the tenant (and any third party that is regularly paying rent for the tenant), in writing, that the foreclosure action has been filed.
+If the landlord is leasing a unit in foreclosure the landlord must also disclose the pending foreclosure action prior to the lease signing.

 Regardless of whether the disclosure is made to current tenants or prospective tenants, the landlord must disclose the case name, case number, and specific statutory language letting the tenant know that they do not need to vacate at this time, that they have to continue paying rent, and that ownership has not changed.
 The landlord must notify the tenant that he is still responsible for his obligations under the agreement and that if there is a change of owner the landlord will notify the tenant.

 If the landlord does not make the proper disclosure they have violated Chicago tenants rights.
 As a result, the tenant may give written notice and terminate the agreement.
 The tenant may also recover $200.00 in damages, plus reasonable attorney fees.

 Before an initial lease is signed or the tenant enters into a renewal agreement, the landlord or his agent must disclose the following:

 - Whether the common areas or dwelling unit have been cited for any City of Chicago code violations within the previous 12 months and whether there is any enforcement litigation or compliance board proceedings; and

 - Whether the City of Chicago or utility provider has issued a notice of intent to terminate a utility service to the dwelling unit or common area.